"They briefed me en route," Tracer announced as he landed next to Field Coordinator Anders. "Are those guys still holed up in there?"

 "Who?" asked one of the reporters.
 The rest of the people there looked equally puzzled.

 "The Last Armored Warrior; uh, that's me.
-Or rather, it's me right now, but it wasn't me about a month or so ago.
-Er, look, you can get the whole story from the cryptographer the government appointed to look into the case."
+Or rather, it's me right now, but it wasn't me a couple of months ago.
+Er, look, you can get the whole story from Professor Rosenbaum, the cryptographer the government appointed to look into the case."

 The cheering had long ago lapsed into reverent silence.
 Even in the hot Nevada sun, Tracer's body glowed with an awesome presence.
 In the back of Jeff's mind, this seemed like the perfect time for something of colossal proportions to happen.
 He pushed that thought aside as a reporter asked him another question.